isabella232/docs-13/docs/Getting_Started.md

 ### Creating a `record`

 We are now able to use the input form elements to populate our content.
 The presentation of the input fields depend on the field configuration we did before.
-For example, field `#cover` is of type `Media`, so it will allow you to upload media to your project and attach it to your record.
+For example, field `#cover` is of type `Asset`, so it will allow you to upload media to your project and attach it to your record.

 ![Screenshot](img/screenshots/createRecord.png)

 !!!
 Hint ""
     Before uploading, you can crop pictures within the upload widget.

-    All uploaded files can be found in the `MEDIA` section.
+    All uploaded files can be found in the `ASSET` section.

 We will leave the relation fields blank for now, since we don´t have any content entries that could be assigned.